oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/setup.oepe.md

 ![](images/dcs/change.16.png)

 Git Staging view is displayed.
 First move the `welcome.jsp` by drag-and-drop from 'Unstaged Changes' to the 'Staged Changes' area.
 You don't need to add Eclipse specific files created in the local Git repository.
 Type a commit message.
-Enter your name and Cloud username (email address).
+Enter your name or cloud username and give a (valid or fake) email address in the following format as the screenshot shows.
 Click Commit and Push...

 ![](images/dcs/oepe.16.png)